DustinBracy/sqlmodel/docs_src/tutorial/delete/annotations/en/tutorial002.md

 1. Select the hero we will delete.

 2. Execute the query with the select statement object.

     This generates the output:

     ```
     INFO Engine BEGIN (implicit)
     INFO Engine SELECT hero.id, hero.name, hero.secret_name, hero.age
     FROM hero
     WHERE hero.name = ?
-    INFO Engine [no key 0.00011s] ('Spider-Youngster',)
+    INFO Engine [no key 0.00011s] ('Spider-Boy',)
     ```

 3. Get one hero object, expecting exactly one.

     !!! tip
     This ensures there's no more than one, and that there's exactly one, not `None`.

         This would never return `None`, instead it would raise an exception.

 4. Print the hero object.

     This generates the output:

     ```
-    Hero:  name='Spider-Youngster' secret_name='Pedro Parqueador' age=16 id=2
+    Hero:  name='Spider-Boy' secret_name='Pedro Parqueador' age=16 id=2
     ```

 5. Delete the hero from the **session**.

     This marks the hero as deleted from the session, but it will not be removed from the database until we **commit** the changes.

 6. Commit the session.

     This saves the changes in the session, including deleting this row.